 The Director of the Wildlife Law Program is Michael Harris.
 For 18 years he has worked as an environmental law attorney, much of the time working directly on litigation to protect wildlife and natural ecosystems.
 Michael received a B.A. in Environmental and Political Studies from Pitzer College in Claremont, California, a M.S.L. from Vermont Law School, and a J.D. from Boalt Hall School of Law at the University of California-Berkeley, where he was an Executive Editor for the Ecology Law Quarterly.
 Before coming to Friends of Animals, Michael was an Associate Professor at the University of Denver, where he directed the school’s Environmental Law Clinic.

-Courtney McVean is Project Attorney in the Wildlife Law Program.
+Courtney McVean is Associate Attorney in the Wildlife Law Program.
 Courtney graduated from the University of Denver Sturm College of Law in May 2014 with a Certificate in Environmental and Natural Resources Law.
 During law school, Courtney co-authored Environmental Settlements and Administrative Law, published in Harvard Environmental Law Review in 2015.
 She also served as an intern for WildEarth Guardians and as Student Attorney in the DU Environmental Law Clinic.
 Following law school, Courtney clerked for the Honorable Judge Todd Taylor in the 19th Judicial District.

 Current Legal Interns:

-Chelsea Oden, University of Colorado Law School
+Chelsey Oden, University of Colorado Law School

 Lyndley Schlepp, Lewis & Clark Law School

-Edward Huggins, Indiana University: Maurer School of Law
+Edward Huggins, Indiana University Maurer School of Law

 Katelyn Gannon, University of Washington St. Louis